 Even though this is described as a bedspread pattern each of the pretty motifs are crocheted individually and then joined together.
 So you could make a pillow, tablecloth or any size bedspread out of this pattern.
 It would just depend on the amount of lacy blocks you crocheted and how you join them together.

-When you look at the pattern instructions you’ll notice that it requires you to crochet “Clusters” which I’d like to explain here as outlined in the book:
+When you look at the pattern instructions you’ll notice that it requires you to crochet “Clusters” which are explained in the book:

 CLUSTER – This consists of 2 or more dc, tr, dtr, or tr tr, gathered together at top into a tight group.
 Hold the last loop of each st on hook, then thread over and draw thru all loops on hook at once, pulling tight.
 Stitches can be made thru either both loops of stitches of previous row or thru the back loops only.
 If not specified, take up both loops.